kimbring2/al5d_tower_game/README.md

 3. Python package : pyserial, matplotlib, keras, opencv etc..
 4. Pretrained model for depth estimation : You can a 'nyu.h5' file download link at https://github.com/ialhashim/DenseDepth.
 5. It is good having a GPU in your computer.
 Because, I check monocular depth estimation process can require little GPU power for fast process.
-6. I use a Mask R-CNN for detection and segmentaion of tower game object of https://github.com/matterport/Mask_RCNN.
-Please install a requirement of that repository.
+6. Mask R-CNN model is used for detection and segmentaion of game object.
+You need to install install a requirement at https://github.com/matterport/Mask_RCNN for using model.
+7. Mask R-CNN pretrined model for tower game object : https://drive.google.com/open?id=1IPUHQdlMZwtIHkCuH5I3SMtnYkCClWvb

 # Usage
 1. Upload a 'AL5d_code.ino' to your BotBoarduino